Increase Lean Muscle

 Over time, hormone optimization, nutri-therapy, a low-glycemic diet, and regular exercise that includes resistance and cardio training can help you increase lean muscle mass.
 As your body adapts to the Cenegenics® age management plan, the lean muscle gain will allow your body to continue to burn calories even when you’re at rest.

 Every ounce of lean muscle added to your body increases the calories required to get you through the day.
-To learn more about resistance and cardiovascular exercise for healthy age management, use our website’s convenient contact form for your Complimentary kit or call us direct to Get Started Today.
+To learn more about resistance and cardiovascular exercise for healthy age management, use our website’s convenient contact form or call us directly to get started today.